binaryage/asepsis-web/index.md

 To hide Visor, you can either:

   * re-trigger with your key-combo
-  * optionally you can click off of the Visor window
+  * optionally, you can click off the Visor window

 ### Compatibility